 - journalSize: The maximal size of a journal or datafile in bytes.
 The value must be at least 1048576 (1 MiB).
-(The default is a configuration parameter) - replicationFactor: (The default is 1): in a cluster, this attribute determines how many copies of each shard are kept on different DBServers.
+(The default is a configuration parameter) This option is meaningful for the MMFiles storage engine only. - replicationFactor: (The default is 1): in a cluster, this attribute determines how many copies of each shard are kept on different DBServers.
 The value 1 means that only one copy (no synchronous replication) is kept.
 A value of k means that k-1 replicas are kept.
 Any two copies reside on different DBServers.
 Replication between them is synchronous, that is, every write operation to the "leader" copy will be replicated to all "follower" replicas, before the write operation is reported successful.
 If a server fails, this is detected automatically and one of the servers holding copies take over, usually without an error being reported.